nimbix/jardoc/docs/kns_apps_tutorial.md

         "Hello": {
 ```

 * `commands` is a list, so you can add any app entry points as needed.
-This can be useful to create an all-in-one app image for example.
+This can be useful for creating an all-in-one app image for example.
 * `hello` is the name of the current entry point for the app.

 ```json